abtris/www.prskavec.net/content/reader/2026-05-27-webexpo/index.md

 | Fragile connections   | Secure, typed APIs   |
 | One-off scripts       | Reusable servers     |

 Before MCP, every AI integration was custom.
 You'd hack together a function-calling wrapper, deal with auth, handle errors yourself.
-After MCP, there's a standard protocol — you build a server once and it works with Claude, with VS Code, with any MCP-compatible client.
+After MCP, there's a standard protocol: you build a server once and it works with Claude, with VS Code, with any MCP-compatible client.

-Build once, use with **any** AI client.
+Build once, use with any AI client.

 ## What Can You Connect?

-- **Databases** — query Postgres, SQLite, MongoDB in natural language
+- **Databases**: query Postgres, SQLite, MongoDB in natural language
-- **CMS** — search and update content
+- **CMS**: search and update content
-- **Deployments** — check status, trigger builds
+- **Deployments**: check status, trigger builds
-- **Tests** — run and analyze test results
+- **Tests**: run and analyze test results
-- **Analytics** — pull metrics and dashboards
+- **Analytics**: pull metrics and dashboards
-- **Logs** — search across your stack
+- **Logs**: search across your stack

 If it has an API, you can connect it.
 That's the beauty of MCP.